 Other times I would worry about whether I had done things correctly at work, how the next day might be, how much work I had to do, would I ever dance again, what was wrong with me, would my husband leave me….and it goes on!

-Having previously been so fit and strong I now felt vulnerable, weak, worthless and a failure!
-In order to try and cope with all of my anxieties, I had started engaging more and more in OCD behaviour.
+Having previously been so fit and strong I now felt vulnerable, weak, worthless, and a failure!
+In order to try and cope with all of my anxieties, I had started engaging more and more in OCD behavior.

-I have previously suffered with OCD at different times in my life, but never had it gotten so bad as it was now!
+I have previously suffered from OCD at different times in my life, but never had it gotten so bad as it was now!

 I have written an article on OCD, please do check it out after reading this one if you would like to know more about the condition.